vtex/styleguide/docs/developing.md

 - Start with lowercase letter
 - Referencing issue number in commit's title

-After read theses few lines you are ready to contribute with us through your PR!
+After read these few lines you are ready to contribute with us through your PR!

 #### Releases and changelog